Sergei Rachmaninoff: 1926–1942: Touring, final compositions, and Villa Senar

 From 1929 to 1931, Rachmaninoff spent his summers in France at Clairefontaine-en-Yvelines near Rambouillet, meeting with fellow Russian émigrés and his daughters.
 By 1930, his desire to compose had returned and he sought a new location to write new pieces.
 He bought a plot of land near Hertenstein on the banks of Lake Lucerne, Switzerland, and oversaw the construction of his home which he named Villa Senar after the first two letters of his and his wife's name, adding the "r" from the family name.
 Rachmaninoff spent his summers at Villa Senar until 1939, often with his daughters and grandchildren, with whom he would drive his motorboat on Lake Lucerne, one of his favourite activities.
 In the comfort of his own home, Rachmaninoff completed Rhapsody on a Theme of Paganini in 1934 and the Symphony No. 3 in 1936.

 In October 1932, Rachmaninoff began a demanding concert season that consisted of 50 performances.
 The tour marked the fortieth anniversary of his debut as a pianist, for which several of his Russian friends now living in America sent him a scroll and wreath in celebration.
 The frail economic situation in the US resulted in the composer performing to smaller audiences, and he lost money in his investments and shares.
 The European leg of this tour in 1933 saw Rachmaninoff celebrate his sixtieth birthday among fellow musicians and friends, after which he retreated to Villa Senar for the summer.
-In May 1934, Rachmaninoff underwent a minor operation and two years later, he retreated to Aix-les-Bains in France to improve his arthritis.
+Returning to the US in early 1934, Rachmaninoff accepted a role as trustee of Ithaca College.
+That May, he underwent a minor operation.
+Two years later, he retreated to Aix-les-Bains in France to improve his arthritis.
 During a visit to Villa Senar in 1937, Rachmaninoff entered talks with choreographer Michel Fokine about a ballet based on Niccolò Paganini that was to feature his rhapsody.
 It premiered in London in 1939 with the composer's daughters in attendance.
 In 1938, Rachmaninoff performed his Piano Concerto No. 2 at a charity jubilee concert at London's Royal Albert Hall to celebrate Henry Wood, founder of the Promenade concerts and an admirer of Rachmaninoff's who wanted him to be the show's only soloist.
 Rachmaninoff agreed, so long as the performance was not broadcast on the radio due to his aversion to the medium.